Contents

 - Pan head: These are the simplest to use and are what most people use with a camera on a tripod.
 With the handle you just point your binoculars where you want to look.
 The Orion Tritech and Celestron Regal are examples of this.

-- Fork: These are to easier use but do not give the freedom that a parallelogram mount does.
+- Fork: These are easier to use but do not give the freedom that a parallelogram mount does.
 The Orion U-Mount Paragon Plus is an example of this.

 If you have a good camera tripod already, you can always buy a mount separately.